 The ASX has generated steady returns for investors.

 Not only is Australia home to some of the world’s leading companies, but the Australian IPO market is also red-hot.
-Indeed, the ASX sees an average of 77 yearly listings since 2013, and investors have been rewarded for their faith: ASX’s 2021 IPOs were up 14% on average.
+Indeed, ASX has seen an average of 77 yearly listings since 2013, and investors have been rewarded for their faith: ASX’s 2021 IPOs were up 14% on average.

-This year’s big news is the possibility that Canva, the popular online graphic design platform, may be going public.
-The $40 billion startup is growing at a phenomenal pace, and investors are eagerly anticipating any news regarding its potential IPO.
+This year’s big news is the possibility that Canva, the popular online graphic design platform, maybe go public.
+The $40 billion startup is growing phenomenally, and investors eagerly anticipate any news regarding its potential IPO.

 Note: All figures in this article are expressed in USD.